 - If a Real Property Report is necessary, or if you need title insurance instead.

-- A good home inspector, a good lawyer, a fantastic Mortgage Broker.
+- Other professionals in the business they can refer you to such as, a good home inspector, a good lawyer, and a fantastic Mortgage Broker.

 If you want to purchase a home privately, I'll gladly help you to arrange a mortgage on that home.
 But, if you ask me if you need a Realtor, I will say "yes" all day long.
 If you would like a referral to a knowledgeable, professional, caring and dependable real estate professional please drop me a line and I can refer you to someone great!